Significant-Gravitas/AutoGPT/classic/README.md

 ## Historical Impact

-AutoGPT played a significant role in advancing the field of autonomous AI agents:
+AutoGPT Classic played a significant role in advancing the field of autonomous AI agents:
 - Demonstrated practical implementation of AI autonomy
 - Inspired numerous derivative projects and research
 - Contributed to the development of AI agent architectures